Skip to navigation Skip to content

 • On the CDMS home page, select Amend Consumer Details

-• The Group Members Details screen displays
+• The Group Members Details screen will show

 • Select Members tab